mikebrady/nqptp/README.md

 The `make install` creates the `nqptp` group and installs a `systemd` startup script.
 You should enable it and start it in the normal way.
 Note that `nqptp` must run in `root` mode to be able to access ports 319 and 320.

 # Notes
 A unix group called `nqptp` is created by the `make install` step.
-Members of this group have write access to the shared memory interface and can therefore use the `shm_mutex` for safe access to the information.
+Members of this group have write access to the shared memory interface.
-Be aware that while your program has the lock, it can halt `nqptp`, so keep any activity while you have the lock very short and very simple, e.g. copying it to local memory.
+If you wish to use the shared mutex to ensure records are not altered while you are accessing them, you should open your side of the shared memory interface with read-write permission.
+Be aware that while your program has the mutex lock, it can halt `nqptp`, so keep any activity while you have the lock very short and very simple, e.g. copying it to local memory.

 The `source_time` and `local_to_source_time_offset` values are averaged over up to 480 samples.
-Since samples should be make at the rate of eight per second, this means that the values are averaged over the previous minute.
+Since samples should be received at the rate of eight per second, the values are averaged should be dropped the previous minute.

+Clock records not updated for a period are deleted.

 Since `nqptp` uses ports 319 and 320, it can not coexist with any other user of those ports, such as full PTP service daemons.

 # Known Issues
-1. Unused clock records are not garbage-collected, so once it has seen 32 different clock/ip combinations, `nqptp` fills up.
-2. At present, `nqptp` does not take advantage of hardware timestamping.
+* At present, `nqptp` does not take advantage of hardware timestamping.

+# Things Can Change!
+The `nqptp` daemon is under active development and, consequently, everything here can change, possibly very radically.